Proposal Writing Information

 Major Equipment: The computational resources at the GACRC encompasses a Linux cluster as well as a multi-tiered storage environment that serves it.

-The GACRC's current research-dedicated Linux cluster, called Sapelo2, presents the following resources, purchased over a number of years since 2014.
-Included in this list are over 200 compute nodes in various configurations, purchased through the GACRC’s Faculty Buy-In program.
-The overall core count of the cluster as it stands in October 2022 is 32,812 with a total memory footprint of 147.8TB.
+The GACRC's current research-dedicated Linux cluster, called Sapelo2, presents the following resources, purchased over a number of years since 2018.
+Included in this list are over 120 compute nodes in various configurations, purchased through the GACRC’s Faculty Buy-In program.

 The following tables present a detailed overview of the various compute node configurations present on Sapelo2.